 A person should always discuss with a doctor the effect of potentially aggressive treatment on their quality of life.

-In this article, we discuss radiation therapy as a common form of NSCLC treatment, including its types and effectiveness.
+This article discusses radiation therapy as a common form of NSCLC treatment, including its types and effectiveness.
 We also provide tips for coping with radiation therapy side effects.

 Radiation therapy works by